openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    cp $OVSA_RUNTIME_ARTEFACTS/face_detection_model.lic model/fd/1/.
    cp $OVSA_RUNTIME_ARTEFACTS/custkeystore model/fd/1/.
    ```
 4. Rename and edit `sample.json` to include the names of the access controlled model artefacts you received from the Model Developer.
-The file looks like this:
+The file will look like this:
    ```sh
    {
    "custom_loader_config_list":[